-The source of water for the District is groundwater pumped from eight wells located throughout the community that are drilled into the Magothy aquifer beneath Long Island, as shown in the figure below.
+The source of water for the District is groundwater pumped from eight (8) wells located throughout the community that are drilled into the Magothy aquifer beneath Long Island, as shown on the figure below.
 Generally, the water quality of the aquifer is good to excellent, although there are localized areas of contamination.

-The population served by the Bethpage Water District during 2009 was 33,150.
-The total amount of water withdrawn from the aquifer in 2009 was 1.23 billion gallons, of which 95.1 percent was billed directly to consumers.
+The population served by the Bethpage Water District during 2011 was 33,000.
+The total amount of water withdrawn from the aquifer in 2011 was 1.39 billion gallons, of which 95 percent was billed directly to consumers.